fire1ce/3os.org/docs/devops/python/virtualenv.md

 ## Check the Python Version in the Virtual Environment

-In oder to check the Python version in the virtual environment, we can run the following command then the virtual environment will is activated:
+In order to check the Python version in the virtual environment, we can run the following command then the virtual environment will is activated:

 ```shell
 which python